Qift: History

-Pharaonic Period
+Pre-dynastic and Pharaonic Period

 In ancient Egypt, Qift, known then as Gebtu, was an important center for administration, religion, and commerce, being the chief city of the fifth Upper Egyptian nome of Harawî (Two Hawks).
 From Qift and Qus, trading expeditions heading for the Red Sea and many mining expeditions into the Eastern Desert left the Nile Valley.
 Gebtu was at the starting-point of the two great caravan routes leading to the coast of the Red Sea, the one toward the port Tââou (Myoshormos or Myos Hormos), the other more southerly, toward the port of Shashirît (Berenice).

 Under the native pharaohs, the whole trade of southern Egypt with the Red Sea passed over these two roads; under the Ptolemies as well as in Roman and Byzantine times, merchants followed the same roads for purposes of barter at the coasts of Zanzibar and in Southern Arabia, India, and the Far East.

 Gebtu was the most important religious center in the area.
 Its principal male deity was Min, a sky-god whose symbol was a thunderbolt.
 He became a male fertility deity, and also was regarded as the male deity of the desert region to the east.

 His cult rose to prominence in the Middle Kingdom.
 At that time, he became associated with Horus as the deity, Min-Horus.
 Later, he was fused with Amen in the deity Min-Amen-ka-Mut-ef, as "Min-Amen-bull of his mother" (Hathor-Isis).

 Isis (Hathor-Isis) and her infant, Horus, were the deities connected with Gebtu, named Coptos during the Greco-Roman period, probably from the reinterpretation of the Two Hawks of the Nome, Harawî, standard as Min and Horus.

 Gebtu, once politically important, especially under the Eleventh Dynasty, was overshadowed by Thebes.